 - Limited Product Information.
 Philips Lifeline does present adequate product information on their website, but some information is lacking transparency, such as warranty information, additional fees for things like activation and equipment fees, and backup battery life.

-Phillips Lifeline Equipment
+Philips Lifeline Equipment

 Fall Detection – Detects 95% of all Falls